Anthrocon/www/content/news/2023-02-11 anthrocon-2023-february-updates/index.md

 ## Panels Applications and Performance auditions

 If you are musically or theatrically inclined and wish to schedule a performance on Anthrocon’s Main Stage, there is an [**audition form**](https://www.anthrocon.org/stage-performances) available to fill out on our Events page.
 Main Stage time is limited, so please apply early!
-Applications to host regular panels such as Meet &amp;Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [**Events and Panels page**](https://www.anthrocon.org/events-panels).
+Applications to host regular panels such as Meet &amp; Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [**Events and Panels page**](https://www.anthrocon.org/events-panels).
 Panels must be submitted by March 31 to be considered for this year’s convention.
 The success of Anthrocon’s programming relies on you - we encourage everyone interested to contribute and be part of one of the largest and most diverse panel tracks in furry fandom, while meeting other furry fans with shared interests!

 ## Conbook and Advertising submissions